whseven7/Personal-dashboard/README.md

 #### Notes

+- Uncomment the API in NewsFeed.jsx line 10 and commented out line 25 env variable api to make the API working for the Weather Widget.

+- In NewsFeed, follow direction on line 13 to be able to run on local machine

-- Uncomment the API in WeatherWidget.jsx line 24 and commented out line 25 env variable api to make the API working for the Weather Widget.
+- Uncomment the API in WeatherWidget.jsx line 24 and commented out line 11 env variable api to make the API working for the Weather Widget.

 ## Technologies Used